sirlan-ff00ff/arcticfox-theme/readme.md

 # arcticfox theme
-a theme for Firefox (and Sidebery, because it fancy) to make it look and somewhat behave like Arc browser on mac
+a theme for Firefox (and Sidebery, because it fancy) to make it look and somewhat behave like Arc browser on mac (rev 1)
 ![scrrenshot](arcticfox-screenshot.png)
 [a post with a video of it (lsightly earlier in dev) in use](https://derg.social/notes/9ofri85060)
 [little demonstration video with slightly newer version](https://youtu.be/0c-OLC-7gPE)